 When talking about multi-cloud and cost efficiency, open source is often discussed because it can be deployed and operated on all private and public clouds.
 From my experience and conversations with customers, open source is most of the time directly connected to discussions about vendor lock-ins.

 Organizations want to avoid or minimize the use of proprietary software to avoid becoming dependent on a particular vendor or service.
 And there are different factors like proprietary technology or service, or long-term contracts.
 It is also about not giving a specific supplier leverage over your organization – for example when this supplier is increasing their prices.
 Another reason to avoid vendor lock-in is the notion that proprietary software can limit or reduce innovation in your environment.

 Let us take Kubernetes as an example.
-Kubernetes, which is also known as K8s, was contributed as an open source seed technology by Google to the Linux Foundation in 2015, which formed the sub-foundation “Cloud Native Computing Foundation” (CNCF).
-Founding CNCF members include companies like Google, Red Hat, Intel, Cisco, IBM and VMware.
+Kubernetes, which is also known as K8s, was contributed as an open-source seed technology by Google to the Linux Foundation in 2015, which formed the sub-foundation “Cloud Native Computing Foundation” (CNCF).
+Founding CNCF members include companies like Google, Red Hat, Intel, Cisco, IBM, and VMware.

-Currently, the CNCF has over 167k project contributors, around 800 members and more than 130 certified Kubernetes distributions and platforms.
+Currently, the CNCF has over 167k project contributors, over 800 members, and more than 130 certified Kubernetes distributions and platforms.
 Open source projects and the adoption of cloud native technologies are constantly growing.

-These were just a few of total 63 certified Kubernetes distributions.
+These were just a few of the total 66 certified Kubernetes distributions.
 What about the certified hosted Kubernetes service offerings?
 Let me list here some of the popular ones out of the 53 total: